 Many artists have developed lines with terracotta dishes and glasses, especially for the great demand of food photographers, bloggers, and many star chefs who rely on this material for the service of dishes in their classy restaurants!

 Here is where you can find some special pieces to enrich your collection of props:

-ElementClayStudio an Etsy shop based in Georgia U.S. selling gorgeous modern ceramics.
-The prices are not economic but the products worth all the money.
+ElementClayStudio is an Etsy shop based in Georgia U.S. selling gorgeous modern ceramics.
+The prices are not economic but the products are worth all the money.

-At Crate&Barrel you can find all the props you need from beautiful dinnerware, serveware and barware.
-The prices are not always affordable, but quality is top.
-They ship in all the world.
+At Crate&Barrel you can find all the props you need from beautiful dinnerware, serve ware, and barware.
+The prices are not always affordable, but the quality is top.
+They ship all over the world.

 Color is the balancing lens through which we perceive natural and digital reality.